-What is Urticaria Pigmentosa Mastocytosis?
+What is Urticaria Pigmentosa (Mastocytosis of the skin)?

-Urticaria Pigmentosa is an uncommon rash that affects the skin of infants, children and young adults.
-The rash is made up of reddish-brown spots that are flat or slightly raised and may form hives when they are rubbed or scratched.
+Urticaria Pigmentosa (UP) is an uncommon rash that affects the skin of infants, children and young adults.
+The rash is made up of reddish-brown spots called mastocytomas that are flat or slightly raised and may form hives when they are rubbed or scratched.
 Sometimes the spots will blister.
 There may be a few spots or many spots.
 The lesions usually are most prominent on the trunk, but can occur on the scalp, face and extremities.

 How does UP affect your child?